Show All Answers

 At this time you do not need a license for a cat.
 Licenses can be obtained by filling out the link attached and dropping it off at the Village Hall drop box located on Grand Avenue, 108 West Main, Please copy your veterinary information related to the pet: rabies shot, spayed or neutered, chip id (if done).

 Click here for Dog License Application

-Yes but only online not in person.
-The Village of Little Chute uses our 3rd party payor known as ACI Inc. MasterCard, Visa, Discover, and American Express are accepted, either by phone or online.
+Yes, however, only online, and not in person.
+The Village of Little Chute uses a 3rd party payor known as ACI Inc. MasterCard, Visa, Discover, and American Express are accepted, either by phone or online.
 Credit Cards are accepted for all citations, miscellaneous invoice fees, and special assessments.
 Convenience fees will be applied to the customer's payment varying from $3.75 per transaction up to 2.75% of the amount you are paying.
 See the Finance Department payment page for more information.